-Shown waved under the direction of the Clerk of the Course, at all marshal points around the circuit, (except that immediately prior to the incident which shall show double waved yellow flags), indicates that the practice or race has been terminated and all competitors must stop their practice or race immediately and proceed to the pits, or place stipulated by the SRs for the event, exercising extreme caution and being prepared to stop at any time if necessary.
+Shown waved under the direction of the Clerk of the Course, at all marshal points around the circuit (except that immediately prior to the incident which shall show double waved yellow flags).
+Indicates that the practice or race has been terminated and all competitors must stop their practice or race immediately and proceed to the pits (in the case of practice) or the start area as per SSR 41 if the stoppage is during a race, unless the SRs for the event provide otherwise.
+Upon seeing a red flag, competitors shall exercise extreme caution and be prepared to stop at any time if necessary.
 It is not permitted for any competitor to pass another once the practice or race has been terminated by the display of the waved red flag.